What happens if 108 Medical Chambers is not within an insurers hospital network

 Not necessarily.
 You will have been referred so that a Consultant Breast Surgeon can review you and arrange any investigations that may be required.

 Even though most breast conditions, including lumps, are not cancerous, any different or unusual changes in the breast should be investigated to exclude the possibility of cancer.
 Also if there are any problems, better results are usually achieved the earlier they are dealt with.

 Yes, they can, although it's not as common as in women.
 Men need exactly the same investigations.
 For more information see the Breast Cancer in Men section of the website.

 We have a specialist Consultant Breast Surgeon available every weekday, so it can usually be within 24 hours of requesting the appointment.
 In some cases it may be possible to have a same day appointment.

 The normal diagnostic tests include:

-Mammography: This is a diagnostic x-ray for examining the breast carried out by a radiographer, used mainly for patients over 35.
+Mammography: This is a diagnostic x-ray for examining the breast carried out by a radiographer, used mainly for patients 40 and over.
 The image of the breast is then reviewed by a specialist Consultant Breast Radiologist who will produce a report for the Consultant Breast Surgeon.
 In order to perform a mammogram the breast is compressed, some women find this uncomfortable, and a very small number may find it painful.